About the service

 UK Risk Outlook

-At the heart of the Grazing Risk Monitoring Service is a computer system that gathers weather data from thousands of weather stations sited around the world.
-For each data feed, weather data is analysed using multiple analytical methods designed to recognise numerous weather patterns.
-The information is then further processed and aggregated into an overall risk index.
+At the heart of the Grazing Risk Monitoring Service is a computer system that gathers weather data from thousands of weather stations located around the world.
+Each data feed is analysed using multiple analytical methods to detect a wide range of weather patterns.
+This data is then further processed and combined into a single overall risk index.
 It is this index that is presented in the Laminitis App for your chosen location.

 Research based

-This project focuses on utilizing existing research and enhancing it with additional R&D to develop a sophisticated computer model capable of assessing grazing risk based on multiple weather parameters.
-When you select a location, the model also takes into account the types of grasses native to your region.
-For example, C3 (Cool Season Grasses) tend to accumulate non-structural carbohydrates (NSCs), while C4 (Warm Season Grasses) accumulate starch.
-In some regions, both grass types coexist, each exerting a dominant influence during different seasons.
-An increase in NSC or starch levels in grasses can elevate grazing risks.
+This project builds upon existing scientific research and enhances it with ongoing research and development.
+The result is a sophisticated computer model capable of assessing grazing risk based on multiple weather parameters.
+When a location is selected, the model also considers the types of grasses native to the region.
+For example, C3 grasses (Cool Season Grasses) tend to accumulate non-structural carbohydrates (NSCs), while C4 grasses (Warm Season Grasses) accumulate starch.
+In some regions, both types coexist, dominating at different times of year.
+Increased levels of NSC or starch in grasses can raise grazing risks, particularly for horses susceptible to laminitis.

 Case Study Data

-Throughout the development of our service, we have rigorously tested the predicted grazing risk against confirmed cases of laminitis.
-Initially, we focused on data collected from across the UK, but as the project has evolved, we have also incorporated cases from various regions around the world.
-By expanding our data sources globally, we are able to validate and refine our model under a wide range of environmental conditions and grass types.
-Each case we examine, whether from the UK or abroad, provides valuable insights that help us enhance the sensitivity and accuracy of our predictions.
-This continuous refinement ensures that our model becomes increasingly reliable in assessing grazing risks in diverse geographical locations.
+Throughout the development of our service, we have rigorously tested our predicted grazing risk levels against confirmed laminitis cases.
+While the initial focus was on the UK, the project has since expanded to include cases from a variety of climates and geographical regions worldwide.
+This global approach enables us to validate and refine our model under a wide range of environmental conditions and grass types.
+Each case we review—whether from the UK or overseas—adds vital insights that help improve the model's sensitivity and accuracy.
+These ongoing refinements ensure that our predictions remain robust, reliable, and relevant across diverse grazing contexts.

 This product has been designed to build awareness amongst horse owners that stressed grass poses an unforeseen risk throughout the year and not just at Spring and Autumn.
 It is hoped that the Laminitis App will be used as an everyday tool in conjunction with correct animal husbandry as it is important to understand that there are many other factors that can contribute or cause laminitis in horses (e.g. obesity).